The 29 Best Couches To Buy In 2021

 A Tuxedo couch is similar to the Cabriole in that the arms and back are equal in height.
 However, instead of a rounded backrest that curves toward the center, this sofa is boxy in every aspect.
 It has a square frame, square arms, and a square back, so you'll find 90-degree angles pretty much everywhere you look.
 The style arose in the 1920s, and is now a great fit for upscale spaces and glamorous, retro-inspired homes.

-With its tufted shelter-style back, polished metal legs, and low seat, the Sandy Wilson Tuxedo gives a nod to mid-century modernism, but its chenille upholstery is still warm and inviting.
+With its tufted shelter-style back, polished metal legs, and low seat, the Phantom tuxedo sofa gives a nod to mid-century modernism — but its velvet upholstery is still warm and inviting, and it has a built-in power footrest for optimal lounging comfort.
 This pick is available in midnight blue or silver gray.

 Created by Portuguese designer Rui Alves, the Tailor lounge sofa was inspired by authenticity and designed to create a light, airy environment.
 Its genuine-wood frame is entirely visible, and the softly-cushioned upholstery offers structure alongside comfort.
 Most importantly, this settee has an especially sleek profile, so you don't have to worry about bulky arms or space-consuming cushions; this one will fit just about anywhere.